neuronsimulator/nrn/README.md

 <a name="build-autotools"></a>
 ### Build using Autotools

-If you would like to have GUI support, you first need to install Interviews package available from GitHub [here](http://github.com/neuronsimulator/iv) or tarball provided [here](http://neuron.yale.edu/ftp/neuron/versions/alpha/).
-In case of git repository, first you need to run `build.sh` script to create the automake, autoconf, libtool generated files:
+If you would like to have GUI support, you first need to install the Interviews package available from GitHub [here](http://github.com/neuronsimulator/iv) or the tarball provided [here](http://neuron.yale.edu/ftp/neuron/versions/alpha/).
+In case of the former, first you need to run `build.sh` script to create the automake, autoconf, and libtool generated files:

 ```bash
 sh build.sh
 ```

-And then run standard `configure`, `make` and `make install` steps to install Interviews:
+And then run the standard `configure`, `make` and `make install` steps to install Interviews:

 ```bash
 ./configure --prefix=/path/to/install/directory